instasent/instasent-ruby-lib/README.md

 Welcome to __Instasent Ruby SDK__.
-This repository contains Instasent's Python SDK and samples for REST API.
+This repository contains Instasent's Ruby SDK and samples for REST API.

 ## Installation